tmpim/casket-docs/docs/telemetry.md

 # Telemetry

-The primary aim of the Caddy Telemetry Project is to gain insights into the status and health of the Internet, globally and in near-real-time, from a server-side perspective, without being constrained to a specific network or proprietary source.
+The primary aim of the Casket Telemetry Project is to gain insights into the status and health of the Internet, globally and in near-real-time, from a server-side perspective, without being constrained to a specific network or proprietary source.
 A secondary goal is to provide server operators with information about their servers and their interactions with clients.